 Due to the unseasonably long, warm fall last year, master gardener L.A.
 Rotheraine and the gardeners at Evergreen Elm had to change their approach slightly this year when starting their plants.
+The group, however, is expecting the same phenomenal results they have always had with their biodynamic gardens.

 "The reason no agricultural university in the Western Hemisphere can compete against Evergreen Elm's biodynamic gardeners within the confines of McKean County," Rotheraine said, are the sprays they use.
 For example, while other gardeners use the BD Field and Garden Spray only as a field spray, Evergreen Elm uses it as a foliar spray as well.
 This, in addition to the unorthodox way they use the biodynamic compost preparations produces superior vegetation, Rotheraine said.